reichef/ArchitectureAndCodeFlowAnalysis/README.md

 - compositionofsecurityanalyses (cosa)
 - JOANAConnector

-cosa is currently a private repository, therefore please request access.

 To setup the project for development, do the following steps:

 1. Setup an [Eclipse Modeling Tools Version 2020-12](https://www.eclipse.org/downloads/packages/release/2020-12/r/eclipse-modeling-tools) including the Palladio Component Model (Release 4.3) and its Editors.
 For more information see [here](https://sdqweb.ipd.kit.edu/wiki/PCM_4.3).